 Also, keep in mind that the people you are negotiating with in corporate development are professional negotiators.
 Their job is to get the best deal for their company.
 Having a professional negotiator on your side can be extremely valuable.

 Pre-term sheet diligence

-If you are committed to going through an acquisition process, you should be fairly free with your company data (under an nondisclosure agreement), as it is better that the acquirer uncover any red flags before you’ve signed a term sheet and entered the closing process.
+If you are committed to going through an acquisition process, you should be fairly free with your company data (under a nondisclosure agreement), as it is better that the acquirer uncover any red flags before you’ve signed a term sheet and entered the closing process.

-However, if the potential acquirer asks to interview your team you should not give into this (unless you are going through an acqui-hire and have no other options).
+However, if the potential acquirer asks to interview your team you should not give in to this (unless you are going through an acqui-hire and have no other options).
 Letting a potential acquirer interview your team is extremely distracting for the team, and signals to the acquirer that you are willing to yield to its terms.

 Signing a term sheet

 Once you have collected all your term sheets, get ready to sign.
-But before you do, to negotiate the business and legal points in as much detail as possible.
+But before you do, negotiate the business and legal points in as much detail as possible.
 Feel free to push back on exploding offer deadlines and other pressure to sign immediately.
 After you sign, you can expect any points that weren’t previously negotiated will end up with language in favor of the acquirer.